AP/IB/College Credit

 4. All AP and IB tests with appropriate scores for credit hours or waivers will be posted to your Emory transcript.
 This will allow a student to use these test scores as prerequisites and allow advisors to understand students’ preparation for more advanced courses.

-5. Test score information must be sent to the Oxford registrar’s office directly from the organization issuing test scores and must be received, at the latest, by the end of a student’s first semester at Oxford.
+5. Test score information must be sent to the Oxford registrar’s office directly from the organization issuing test scores and must be received, at the latest, by October 1st during the student’s first semester at Oxford.
 To ensure accurate advising, send scores in time to be received by early August.
 Questions about AP/IB transfer credits can be sent to oxregistrar@emory.edu.

 View our Course Credit Equivalencies